-Reactive oxygen species (ROS) and free radicals can damage your mitochondria, cells, and organs – and speed up your aging process – something I’m sure you’d much rather put the brakes on!
+Reactive oxygen species (ROS) and free radicals can damage your mitochondria, cells and organs, as well as speed up your aging process – something everyone would prefer putting the brakes on.

-Antioxidants, like turmeric, play an important role in helping to tame those free radicals.
+Antioxidants, like those found in turmeric, play an important role in helping to tame those free radicals.

 The antioxidants in turmeric are in the form of active compounds called curcuminoids, whose activity may be:

 - Three times more powerful than grape seed or pine bark extract.